 ‘We continue to expect that it will take until at least 2023 for passenger demand to recover to 2019 levels,’ Walsh said in a statement on Friday.

 ‘Each airline has taken actions to adjust their business and reduce their cost base to reflect forecast demand in their markets not just to get through this crisis but to ensure they remain competitive in a structurally changed industry,’ he added.

-IAG recorded an operating loss for Q2 of €1.3 billion – narrowly beating analysts -€1.4 billion forecast – down from the €960 million profit that it achieved in the same period last year.
+IAG recorded an operating loss for Q2 of €1.3 billion loss – narrowly beating analysts -€1.4 billion forecast – down from the €960 million profit that it achieved in the same period last year.